 These gloves include a monolithic insert made of advanced polymers; Dryfinger II inserts allow moisture to pass from inside out; molecular structure makes the insert 100% waterproof while allowing breathability

-The heat pocket is really suitable.
+The heat pocket is really useful.
 It can be used to store the hand warmer or as a vent to let the air in and dry your hands faster.
 Its multiple uses do not stop there.
 You can always use this pocket to store some small things as keys.
 The insert technology is super advantageous because of the added breathability.
 All the inserts have the same purpose-to protect the inside of the gloves from being affected by the wind and water.
-What separates the best from the rest, is the ability to let the air circulate so you do not end up with sweaty hands.
+What separates these from the rest, is the ability to let the air circulate so you do not end up with sweaty hands.

 - great insulation

 - breathable insert